robocy-lab/robo_lab/_blog/cpp-reflection.md

 + Also use XMacro; for C++ it will be a complete nightmare, since C++ classes are much more complex than C structs.
 In addition, this approach can't be used for parameterized classes, as templates will be opened only during compilation, not preprocessing – where macros are opened
   But even if you are OK with writing a lot of boilerplate, imagine the following situation: you've decided to move from JSON to YAML.
 In this case you need to rewrite all the functions you have.

-But how can reflection help us with the problem?
+But how can reflection help us with the problem of a lot of boilerplate in serialization (and to be honest, not only in serialization)?
 One function to rule them all!
 You implement a function which will take any object, go through all its fields, and store them in JSON/Yaml whatever you want.
 Deserialization works in the same way: you read JSON and construct the object accordingly.
-If you've decided to change the format you need to change or add only one function, not 100500.
+If you've decided to change the format, you need to change or add only one function, not 100500.

 ### So, only parsing JSON?
 And no, reflection is powerful tool.
 Using it we can create a lot of different utills: